Meguro Sky Garden - a photographer's guide

 To be honest, not a lot.
 It has a garden, but it isn’t comparable to Shinjuku Gyoen.
 And apparently, on a nice day, you can see Mount Fuji.
 There are also a couple of apartment buildings connected to it that add interest.

 For me, the main reason to go to Sky Garden is the sheer unusualness of the place.
 It is something different and unique.
 Some people might call it quirky.

 Where is Meguro Sky Garden?

 The garden is close to Ikejiri Ohashi station, on the Tokyu Den-En-Toshi line.
 That is one stop from Shibuya, which makes it very convenient.
 Leave via the south exit.
 The garden is a short away.
-Here is a Google map:
+Click here to see it on Google Maps.

-- The ones who live in one of the adjoining apartment buildings.
+- Those who live in one of the adjoining apartment buildings.

 - Those who are looking for something unusual to see in Tokyo.

 - Avid picnickers who want to have a picnic in an interesting place.

 - Lovers of architecture/engineering.